ONSdigital/dp-publish-pipeline/publish-sender/README.md

 ### Publish sender

-Decrypts collections and pushs the data off to a publish receiver
+Decrypts metadata and pushes the data off to a publish receiver

 #### Environment variables
 * CONSUME_TOPIC defaults to "test"